Chandrakiran Sonrexa

 Chandrakiran Sonrexa (October 19, 1920 - May 18, 2009) (Saunareksā, Candrakiraṇa) was a writer of Hindi literature.
 Her writings in Hindi, spanning a period of 75 years have been published and translated in several languages including Russian, Hungarian, Czechoslovakian and English and also several Indian languages.
 She worked as a Script writer and Editor at All India Radio, Lucknow for over two decades (1957-1979).
 In 2001 she was awarded the title of Best Woman Hindi Short Story Writer of the 20th century by Hindi Academy (Delhi) and was presented the award by Sheila Dikshit, Chief Minister of Delhi.

 Biography

 Early life

 Chandrakiran's father was a storekeeper in the military which was a transferable job.
 He was posted at Naushera in Peshawar (now in Pakistan) in 1920 where Chandrakiran, his last child, was born.
 The date or “Tithi” according to the Hindu calendar was Saptami of Durga Navratri in the month of 'Aashwin' (October).
 By the time she was one and a half year old her father was transferred to Meerut in U.P.
 (United Province then and Uttar Pradesh now).
-At first the family rented a house in Rajman Bazar.
+At first the family rented a house in Rajban Bazar.
 But in 1923 shifted to Sadar Kabaadi Bazar which was a timber market.
 Their house was near Bholanath Temple.